Bing Visual Search vs Google Lens

 What integrations does it support?

-It integrates with Google Search and Photos.
+It integrates primarily with Google Search and Google Photos on mobile devices.

 Who is it best for?